 “Even jaded Londoners find these London Walks a source of astonishing gems of information about the city in which they live.”
 Daily Mail, Top London Treats

-If you can't make the regularly scheduled, just-turn-up, public Devil's Acre Walk do think about booking one as a private tour.
-If you go private you can have the Devil's Acre Walk – or any other London Walk – on a day and at a time that suits your convenience.
-We'll tailor it to your requirements.
-Ring Fiona or Noel or Mary on 020 7624 3978 or email us at email@example.com and we'll set it up and make it happen for you.
-A private London Walk – they're good value for an individual or couple and sensational value for a group – makes an ideal group or educational or birthday party or office (team-building) or club outing.
-Or indeed a fab present – be it a birthday or anniversary or get-to-know-your-new neighbourhood gift or Christmas present or whatever.
-Merchandise schmerchandise (gift wrapped or not) – but giving someone an experience, now that's special.
+If you can’t make the regularly scheduled, just-turn-up, public Devil’s Acre Walk do think about booking one as a private tour.
+If you go private you can have the Devil’s Acre Walk – or any other London Walk – on a day and at a time that suits your convenience.
+We’ll tailor it to your requirements.
+Ring Fiona or Peter or Niamh or Mary on 020 7624 3978 or email us at [email protected] and we’ll set it up and make it happen for you.
+A private London Walk – they’re good value for an individual or couple and sensational value for a group – makes an ideal group or educational or birthday party or office (team-building) or club outing.
+Or indeed a special, thoughtful, unusual gift – be it a birthday or anniversary or graduation or Christmas present or whatever.
+Merchandise schmerchandise (gift wrapped or not) – but giving someone an experience, now that’s special.
 Memories make us rich.